cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 vulnerabilities by reducing parser complexity, by giving the entire range of encodable values a meaning where possible.

-Since CBOR decoders are often used as a first step in processing unvalidated input, they need to be fully prepared for all types of hostile input that may be aimed to corrupt, overrun or achieve control of the system decoding the CBOR data item.
-A CBOR decoder needs to assume that input may be hostile even if it has been checked by a firewall, has come over a TLS-secured channel, is encrypted or signed or has come from some other source that is presumed trusted.
+Because CBOR decoders are often used as a first step in processing unvalidated input, they need to be fully prepared for all types of hostile input that may be designed to corrupt, overrun, or achieve control of the system decoding the CBOR data item.
+A CBOR decoder needs to assume that all input may be hostile even if it has been checked by a firewall, has come over a TLS-secured channel, is encrypted or signed, or has come from some other source that is presumed trusted.

-Hostile input may be constructed to overrun buffers, overflow or underflow integer arithmetic or cause other decoding disruption.
-CBOR data items might have lengths or sizes that are intentionally extremely large.
+Hostile input may be constructed to overrun buffers, overflow or underflow integer arithmetic, or cause other decoding disruption.
+CBOR data items might have lengths or sizes that are intentionally extremely large or too short.
 Resource exhaustion attacks might attempt to lure a decoder into allocating very big data items (strings, arrays, maps) or exhaust the stack depth by setting up deeply nested items.
 Decoders need to have